Martian01/openTeamOneServer/README.md

 ### Step 4: Import

-As a last step you import the database content of the demo instance from the JSON file "demo".
+In the last step you import the database content of the demo instance from the JSON file "demo".
 If you followed the previous steps, the server will find it when you hit the "Load" button as in the following picture:

 ![Import](docu/demo4.png)